sessionstar/oopsla20-artifact/README.md

       aux global protocol Aux(role A, role B, role C)
                           @'B[n: int = 0, t: int = 1] (0<=n && n<100) && 0<t
       ```
-      Our implementation requires state variables to be declared with an
+      The syntax in our implementation declares state variables with a default
       initial expression (which happen to be irrelevant to the HigherLower
-      example), and the refinements of each variable to be written as a
+      example), and the refinements of each variable are written as a
       combined assertion following the declarations.
     - The code in the paper uses some compacted notation (e.g., &leq;, &wedge;)
       which the implementation requires in longer form (e.g., `<=`, `&&`).